-Project Orion is possibly the heaviest metal-inspired plan for humanity to ride off into outer space that anyone has ever come up with.
+Project Orion is possibly the most heavy metal-inspired plan for humanity to ride off into outer space that anyone has ever come up with.

-In the late 1950s, the space race was new, and so was the nuclear power one.
-Scientists were hard at work trying to get rockets into orbit, but this was also the era where rockets twisted off in different directions before exploding fifty feet off the ground.
-Asking them to build a rocket that could travel the distance between Earth and Pluto was a good way to get laughed at and ignored.
+In the late 1950s, the space race was new, and so was nuclear power.
+Scientists were hard at work trying to get rockets into orbit, but this was also the early days of the space program where rockets twisted off in different directions before exploding fifty feet off the ground.
+Asking rocket scientists to build a rocket that could travel the distance between Earth and Pluto was a good way to get yourself laughed at and ignored.

 Project Orion, as the design came to be known, was a ship powered by atomic fire.
 By dropping a nuclear bomb behind the ship, setting it off, and repeating as necessary, you could ride the collective force of multiple atomic fireballs into the heavens like an absolute hellion.
 The only thing Project Orion doesn’t do is howl at the moon upon lift-off.